$20 Free Bet

 Expected Wins by Seed

 Yet another type of bet will be on the number of number one seeds to make the Final Four.
-I show the probability of any given number one seed winning it's division, thus making the Final Four, to be 41.18%.
+I show the probability of any given number one seed winning it's division, thus making the Final Four, to be 40.7%.
+Thus, 1.63 number one seeds, on average, will make it to the Final Four.
 The following table shows the probability of 0 to 4 number one seeds in the Final Four.

 Expected One Seeds in Final Four